 Florida Memorial University is committed to the safety of all of our students, staff and administration.
-To that end our public safety department is dedicated to accurately compiling and analyzing all incident reporting.
+Our Campus Safety team is dedicated to accurately reporting, compiling and analyzing all reported incidents.

 Effective crime prevention is a joint effort of the entire university community.
 At Florida Memorial University we utilize several programs and systems to inform students, faculty and staff about campus safety.
+The programs and systems include but are not limited to the following: